How many of you like the “Memories” feature on FaceBook? I love it!

 What did jesus do?

 Things probably didn’t look so good right here.
-I have to wonder what the people who would be noted as “powerful” would be thinking.
-I wonder if the scene looked like a joke to some of them.
+I have to wonder what the people who would be noted as “powerful” would be thinking, and if the scene looked like a joke to some of them.
 I wonder if they were thinking “What is this fool doing?” riding to Jerusalem on a donkey, getting praise from ordinary people.

 And I have to wonder what our heart posture is, when “things don’t look so good”.
 What I do know is that our posture should reflect how Jesus responded in situations like this.
 However I have never actually caught how Jesus responded here until recently.